-Pretty much anyone can cruise now and thousands of people are traversing those same oceans swilling tropical drinks with a little umbrella in it and trying to forget that they have to go right back to work when they get home.
+Anyone can cruise now and thousands of people are traversing those same oceans, swilling tropical drinks with little umbrellas in them and trying to forget that they have to go right back to work when they get home.

-Cruising is for singles looking to meet their future life partners, newlyweds, families with babies or teenagers, and it's also just perfect for baby boomers.
+Cruising is for singles looking to meet their future life partners, newlyweds, families with babies or teenagers, and it's also just perfect for Baby Boomers.
 But cruising is expensive - right?